LinuxBeaver/GEGL-GIMP-PLUGIN_Glossy_Balloon/README.md

 A new Gimp filter where GEGL makes a glossy balloon effect on your text

-You must build zgloss, zglossy2, and glossybevel and put the .so or .dll files in /gegl-0.4/plug-ins/ on Linux click the build_linux.sh or use the optional binaries I included.
-On Windows read this
+Just put the binary in /gegl-0.4/plug-ins/ Glossy Balloon no longer has hidden operations/multiple binary depedencies.

 -